mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ## Release Notes

 ### Version 2.1-SNAPSHOT
+- Webhook triggers are fired when new commits have been added to pull requests (thanks [stupchiy](https://github.com/stupchiy) for the research and [lordmatanza](https://github.com/lordmatanza) for the pull request)

 ### Version 2.0.1
 - Fixed bug in which non-admin users were unable to access webhook settings